 - Avoid the Dreaded G Rating: Abe Vigoda's line "I think I broke my ass" and (to a lesser extent) the mental patient played by George Clinton remarking that the music in the mental hospital lobby sucks.
 Both of these lines were later rerecorded for TV with the euphemisms "butt" and "stinks," respectively.

 - Back for the Finale: Notice when the crowd of employees and customers cheer for Ed saving Good Burger in the end, Heather can be seen hiding amongst the crowd (looking over Mr. Bailey's shoulder).

-- Bad Boss / Mean Boss: Kurt, who runs Mondo Burger like a totalitarian factory and is also a Mean Boss.
+- Bad Boss: Kurt, who runs Mondo Burger like a totalitarian factory and is also a Mean Boss.

 - Bedlam House: The main characters are sent there by the Big Bad after learning the secret behind Mondo Burger's...well, mondo burgers.
 Otis gets sent there also after he catches Kurt and his Mondo brats dumping shark poison in Ed's Sauce.

 - Benevolent Boss: Mr. Bailey teeters back and forth between being an exact example of this, and being more of a reluctant example.

 - Bigger Is Better: Apparently Mondo Burger's philosophy.
 Kurt's attempted solution to getting customers?
 Make their "already twice as big as Good Burger's" burgers bigger!Employee: But they're already—

 - Big "NO!": Ed, when he stops the old lady from eating a poisoned good burger.

 - The day Mondo Burger opens, Good Burger's total revenue the same day comes out to $43.09 when there are at least 8 employees who earn $5 per hour.
 Dexter comes asking Mr. Bailey for a raise, and guess how Mr. Bailey reacts.